s-patompong/mo-cropper-cli/README.md

 # Requirement
-1. Install nodejs for windows at https://nodejs.org/en/download/
+1. Install nodejs for windows, see https://nodejs.org/en/download/
 2. Run `npm install` to install dependencies

 # How to use